 Question: "How does the Bible describe the glorified bodies we will possess in Heaven?"

 Answer: While the Bible doesn’t describe in detail the glorified bodies we will receive in heaven, we know that they will be like that of Jesus’ resurrected body.
-Our human bodies are described in 1 Corinthians 15:42-53 as perishable, dishonorable and weak, all the results of sin.
-Our glorified bodies will be imperishable, honorable and powerful.
+Our human bodies are described in 1 Corinthians 15:42–53 as perishable, dishonorable, and weak, all due to sin.
+Our glorified bodies will be imperishable, honorable, and powerful.
 Our new bodies will be no longer “natural” bodies, but “spiritual” bodies, no longer focused upon the natural senses but at one with the Holy Spirit.

 © Copyright 2002-2014 Got Questions Ministries.